Teodor Axentowicz

 Teodor Axentowicz (Թեոդոր Աքսենտովիչ; 13 May 1859 – 26 August 1938) was a Polish-Armenian painter and university professor.
 He was also the rector of the Academy of Fine Arts in Kraków.
 As an artist, Axentowicz was famous for his portraits and scenes of Hutsul life, set in the Carpathians.

 Life

 Axentowicz was born on 13 May 1859 in Brassó, Hungary (now Brașov, Romania), to a family of Polish-Armenian ancestry.
-In 1893 in Chelsea, London, he married Iza Henrietta Gielgud, aunt of Val Gielgud and John Gielgud of the theatrical dynasty.
+In 1893 in Chelsea, London, he married Iza Henrietta Gielgud, daughter of politician Adam Giełgud as well as aunt of Val and John Gielgud of the theatrical dynasty and their brother Lewis.
 A son, Philip S.A.D.
 Axentowicz, was born in Chelsea in 1893.

 Between 1879 and 1882 he studied at the Academy of Fine Arts in Munich.
 From there he moved to Paris, where he was a student of Carolus-Duran and continued his education until 1895.
 During that time he started a long cooperation with various journals and started his career as a copyist, duplicating the works of Titian and Botticelli for Le Monde illustré.
 He also made numerous travels to London and Rome, where he prepared a set of portraits, one of the first in his career.